International Olympic Committee: 2022 Winter Olympics

 In 2014, at the final stages of the bid process for 2022, Oslo, seen as the favourite, surprised with a withdrawal.
 Following a string of local controversies over the masterplan, local officials were outraged by IOC demands on athletes and the Olympic family.
-In addition, allegations about lavish treatment of stakeholders, including separate lanes to "be created on all roads where IOC members will travel, which are not to be used by regular people or public transportation", exclusive cars and drivers for IOC members.
+These demands allegedly included lavish treatment of stakeholders, notably through the creation of separate lanes to "on all roads where IOC members [would] travel, which [were] not to be used by regular people or public transportation", and exclusive cars and drivers for IOC members.
 The differential treatment irritated Norwegians.
 The IOC demanded "control over all advertising space throughout Oslo and the subsites during the Games, to be used exclusively by official sponsors."

 Human rights groups and governments criticised the committee for allowing Beijing to bid for the 2022 Winter Olympics.
 Some weeks before the Opening Ceremonies, the Xinjiang Papers were released, documenting abuses by the Chinese government against the Uyghur population in Xinjiang, documenting what many governments described as genocide.

 Many government officials, notably those in the United States and the Great Britain, called for a boycott of the 2022 Winter Games.
 The IOC responded to concerns by saying that the Olympic Games must not be politicised.
 Some nations diplomatically boycotted games, which prohibited a diplomatic delegation from representing a nation at the games, rather than a full boycott that would have barred athletes from competing.
 In September 2021, the IOC suspended the Olympic Committee of the Democratic People's Republic of Korea, after they boycotted the 2020 Summer Olympics claiming "COVID-19 Concerns".

 On 8 September 2021, after the IOC suspended the North Korean NOC for not being present at the 2020 Summer Olympics, there was speculation about whether the IOC was also intending to send a message to nations considering a boycott of the games that they could be banned from participation in future Olympic Games if they chose to boycott this edition.
 On 14 October 2021, vice-president of the IOC, John Coates, announced that the IOC had no plans to challenge the Chinese government on humanitarian issues, stating that the issues were "not within the IOC's remit".